MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/Subcontracting_EA_scope.md

 ms.author: rumant
 ---

-# Subcontracting - October 2021 Release Early Access Scope
+# Subcontracting (Preview release)

 [!include [banner](../../includes/dataverse-preview.md)]

 _**Applies To:** Lite deployment - deal to proforma invoicing_

-The October 2021 early access release is lighting up portions of the subcontracting capabilities for Project Operations customers.
-However, this feature set is not ready for Production or live usage.
-Subcontracting feature set will remain in Preview mode until the full capability set is released.
-It is strongly advised to not use the Subcontracts capability set for live production scenarios until the Preview banner is removed.
+This topic provides an overview of the sucbontracting capabilities in Dynamics 365 Project Operations that are part of the October 2021 preview release.
+This feature set is not ready for production or live environments, so these features will remain in Preview until the full feature set is released.
+We strongly recommend that you do not use the subcontracting feature set for live production scenarios until the Preview banner is removed.

-Below is the outlined scope for October 2021 Early Access:
+The following list provides an outline of what is currently available in the Preview release:

 1. The project manager creates a subcontract with a vendor.
 By default, the price lists that are attached to the vendor record are used for the subcontract.
 The vendor account has a relationship type of **Vendor** or **Supplier**.